In 2022, tuition for full-time students at Wesleyan College was $26,450 a year.

-Wesleyan College is a private, religious institution, so it has the same tuition for residents of Georgia as it does for residents from other states.
+Wesleyan College is a private, religious institution, which means it has the same tuition for residents of Georgia as it does for residents from other states.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Room and board at Wesleyan College is $10,676 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Room and board at Wesleyan College costs $10,996 a year.
+This number covers the cost of living in dorms or other on-campus housing, and a meal plan that allows you to eat in the Wesleyan College's on-campus cafeterias and dining facilities.

 |Total Estimated Costs|